 Training Opportunities

-SCDMH Postdoctoral Fellowship in Forensic PsychologyThe fellowship is divided into two, six-month rotations, each providing extensive exposure to forensic evaluations.
+BHDD Office of Mental Health Postdoctoral Fellowship in Forensic PsychologyThe fellowship is divided into two six-month rotations, each providing extensive exposure to forensic evaluations.

 Criminal Evaluation Rotation

-This rotation focuses on conducting forensic evaluations related to competency to stand trial and criminal responsibility and capacity to conform conduct to the requirements of the law.
-This department receives referrals for the entire state allowing exposure to evaluating males, females, and juveniles* with a wide range of legal and diagnostic issues.
-More often than not, referrals contain requests for both competency and criminal responsibility evaluations, providing considerable experience answering both psycholegal questions.
+This rotation focuses on conducting forensic evaluations related to competency to stand trial, criminal responsibility, and capacity to conform conduct to the requirements of the law.
+This department receives referrals for the entire state, allowing exposure to evaluating men, women, adults, and juveniles with a wide range of legal and diagnostic issues.
+More often than not, referrals contain requests for competency to stand trial as well as criminal responsibility/capacity to conform conduct evaluations, providing considerable experience answering all three psycholegal questions.

-When available, the opportunity to reevaluate a defendant after a period of competency restoration will be provided, as the restoration period is 60 days in South Carolina.
-Additionally, while not the primary exposure on this rotation, experience with juvenile competency evaluations can be accommodated should the fellow have an interest in that area.
+When available, the opportunity to reevaluate a defendant after a period of competency restoration will be provided, as the restoration period is up to 180 days in South Carolina.
+Additionally, while not the primary exposure on this rotation, experience with adult and/or juvenile violence risk assessment can be accommodated should the fellow have an interest in that area.

 Civil Evaluation Rotation